Alzheimer's Disease Research Update

-The FDA approved a new drug to treat Alzheimer’s disease in June of 2021,the first in 18 years!
+The last drug to approved to treat Alzheimer’s disease gained approval in June of 2021.
+It was the first in 18 years!
 Aducanumab works by reducing the Alzheimer’s marker amyloid in the brain, a therapy expected to slow cognitive decline in those living with early Alzheimer’s.

 2021 also saw human trials begin for a vaccine designed to slow the progression of Alzheimer's.
 To learn more about the exciting new Alzheimer’s research, view this video from the 2021 Alzheimer’s Tennessee Research and Management Symposium.